kingdomallies/wro24-kingdomallies/WRO/schemes/README.md

 # Electromechanical diagrams

 ====
+## Content

-This diagram illustrates the wiring and components configuration of our robot Central Unit:
+Robot Schematic This diagram illustrates the wiring and components configuration of our robot

+Central Unit:
 EV3 Brick
 Input Ports (1-4)